x01Jin/proctorai/README.md

 - Real-time detection overlays
 - Filter Bounding boxes seen in camera preview
 - You can select on what class/label you want for the application to capture (e.g. cheating)
-- Adjustable Confidence Threshold for the consideration of the examination environment
+- Adjustable Confidence Threshold for the detection sensitivity
 - Detection count tracking in status bar

 ### Report Management Feature